QueryTracker is not just another list of agents. In fact, our agent list is secondary to the real purpose and power of QueryTracker.

 The most important thing that QueryTracker is NOT, is a query blasting service.
 A query blasting service is a company or individual who will send out query letters for you (usually for a price).
 Typically, these queries are not targeted in any way, but instead are sent to just about any and all agents under the sun.

-Most agents, if they realize the query originated from one of these blasting services (and they can usually tell) will ignore the query.
+Most agents, if they realize the query originated from one of these blasting services (and they can usually tell) will ignore those queries.